Epidemiologist, Kaimātai tahumaero

 You may need

-- a Master's degree in public health, biological science, veterinary science or similar area
+- a master's degree in public health, biological sciences, veterinary science or similar area

-- a PhD in public health, majoring in epidemiology or similar area
+- a doctoral degree in public health (epidemiology) or similar

 If you’re in school